trikoder/trim/documentation/core-concepts-and-api.md

 In most use cases controller looks like a simple configuration file.
 This configuration based architecture delegates most of the work to components that are composed out of our sight.
-Resource controller is a container component which calls service components for listing and editing resources who build their own component subtrees - all that is abstracted from user via simple and easy to use api.
+Resource controller is a container component which calls service components for listing and editing resources who build their own component subtrees - all that is abstracted from user via simple and easy to use API.

 All resource controllers share same basic skeleton.
 We define what resource type controller is handling (resourceName) and implement methods for resource listing (setupList) and resource editing (setupEdit):